Susheate/Hyprland-config-for-AZERTY-layout/README.md

 install.sh installs a set of packages that you can check by reading the script.
 It setups Zsh, Oh My Zsh, fastfetch, Hyprland, waybar and the yay AUR helper.

+The fastfetch config was based off HyDE's fastfetch config.

 extra-packages.sh :